Malcolm X at Sidi Gaber (short story)

 Malcolm tried to politely argue that he was not in the right mindset to give a speech, but not wanting to offend his hosts, he eventually gave in.

-He jotted down in his diary, Have to prepare a speech tonight for an audience of Muslim youth in Alexandria.
+He jotted down in his diary, I have to prepare a speech tonight for an audience of Muslim youth in Alexandria.
 Nobody informed me.
 I don’t know why Arabs keep abusing the word naseeb (fate).
 August 2, 1964.

 “It’s a novel by an Egyptian writer called Naguib Mahfouz.
 It came out a few years ago.
 It’s called Sugar Street.
-Funnily enough, there is a phrase here that reminds me of you where the character asks himself ‘Could you be a model teacher, an exemplary husband, and a lifelong revolutionary?’”
+Funnily enough, there is a saying here that reminds me of you in which the character asks himself, ‘Could you be a model teacher, an exemplary husband, and a lifelong revolutionary?’”

 Malcolm laughed.
 “They all sound somewhat contradictory.
 I’m not sure I’m a model teacher.
 I used to think I was when I was in the Nation of Islam.
 As a husband, I’ve barely seen my family all year, but I’d like to think I’m a lifelong revolutionary, and maybe that’s my Achilles heel.”